MTU-SSE/Supermileage-Website/README.md

 Editing the SSE website is simple!
 As soon as a change is made to a file in this repository on the main branch (what you see by default), that edit will be reflected on the public website.
 Please keep this in mind.
 Again,

-***EDITS MADE TO FILES HERE WILL SHOW UP ON THE PUBLIC WEBSITE IMMEDIATELY***
+***EDITS MADE TO FILES HERE WILL SHOW UP ON THE PUBLIC WEBSITE IMMEDIATELY*** (This is currently broken, bug john to fix it sometime soon)

 You can edit a file within Github using the built in editor.
 I recommend this for quick/easy changes like wording or uploading a new picture.
 Because you can't preview how it will look, you will have to be careful.